Next Start

 Aviation Mechanic Careers

-Aircraft Mechanic (entry-level)
+Aircraft mechanic (entry-level)

 An aircraft mechanic job description includes diagnosing electrical and mechanical problems, repairing aircraft components, replacing defective parts and testing aircraft components.
 Aircraft mechanics perform scheduled maintenance, fix issues and complete inspections following regulations set forth by the Federal Aviation Administration (FAA).

-Aircraft Mechanical Installer (advanced)
+Aircraft mechanical installer (advanced)

-An aircraft mechanical installer uses hand or power tools to install aircraft structural, electrical, mechanical, hydraulic, and plumbing accessories and components.
+An aircraft mechanical installer uses hand or power tools to install aircraft structural, electrical, mechanical, hydraulic and plumbing accessories and components.

-Helicopter Mechanic (advanced)
+Helicopter mechanic (advanced)

 Helicopter mechanics specialize in working on helicopter aircraft.
 Helicopters may be used for purposes including recreation, private transportation and emergency medical services transportation.

-Avionics Technician (advanced)
+Avionics technician (advanced)

 Avionics technicians specialize in repairing and maintaining electronic instruments in aircraft.
-These include radar systems, navigation aids, and radio communication equipment and devices.
+These include radar systems, navigation aids and radio communication equipment and devices.

-Aviation Mechanic Training in Our Programs
+Aviation Training in Our Programs

 Graduates of the Airframe & Powerplant Technician program (A&P) at UTI are eligible to apply and test for A&P certification from the Federal Aviation Administration.79,128